 The Best Hiking Gifts For Her

 Any complete hiking outfit in the winter months comes with a beanie to keep you toasty through the trails.
 I love the minimalistic style of this beanie and that it comes in six different muted tones that are perfect for any explorer.
 Honestly, I wish I could have them all!
 One of the best things about it is that it was made to be super soft so that it doesn’t make your forehead itchy at all!
-You can shop the other colors using the link below!
+You can shop for the other colors using the link below!

 Prana Foundation Long-Sleeve Top